abdullahfuture/shoes-configurator/README.md

 # shoes-configurator
 ## 3D Shoes Configurator

-This is a 3D shoes configurator that allows users to customize their shoes by changing the color and other <br />
+This is a 3D shoes configurator that allows users to customize their shoes by changing the color and more <br />

 ## Getting Started
 To get started with the Spline-React 3D Website, follow the steps below: